 Controlled substance charges in Michigan carry serious repercussions no matter the conviction, like losing your reputation or freedom.
-Fausone Bohn, LLP attorney Mark Mandell has successfully defended clients against all types of drug charges for over 25 years.
+Attorney Mark Mandell at Fausone Bohn, LLP has successfully defended clients against all types of a controlled substance and drug possession charges for over 25 years.
 Our controlled substance cases have ranged from major offenses like distribution and trafficking, to minor charges like possession or public consumption.

 Classifications of Controlled Substances

 In the state of Michigan, criminal charges for possession, manufacturing, distributing, or selling of controlled substances will vary based on drug classification:

 - Schedule I:Heroin, Lysergic Acid Diethylamide (LSD), Ecstasy, and Marijuana.
 (MCL 333.7212)